 As I pondered this project, I noted the title “Father Time” could have at least two distinct meanings:

-- Father-Time – Time spent with the male parent in our lives.
-Father-Time—the precious human memories we get so few of in our limited time upon this planet.
+- Father Time – Time spent with the male parent in our lives.
+Father-Time—the precious human memories we get so few of in our limited time on this planet.